Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Introduction

 Figure~\ref{fig:llm-dcm-pipeline} provides an overview of the pipeline used in this study.
 We begin by specifying a set of choice tasks or dilemmas in the context of hotel room selection.
 Every choice task includes two alternatives described by multiple attributes, such as view, floor, and price.
 We then define several experimental factors, including the prompt formulation and the LLM employed.
 For each prompt–LLM combination, we collect simulated choices across the different dilemmas.
 These choices are subsequently used to estimate a multinomial logit model, from whose coefficients we derive WTP values.
 We compare these estimates to human benchmark values to gain insights into the decision-making process of LLMs.
-Our study contributes to the existing literature in several ways: \begin{itemize} \item We introduce an economic methodology for evaluating LLM preferences by eliciting and analyzing their implied WTP, a perspective that, to the best of our knowledge, did not yet receive attention in prior work on LLM decision-making. \item We empirically examine how different types and amounts of user-related information influence LLM decision behavior, and show how prompt configurations affect the human-likeness of dilemma resolution. \item We discuss the implications of our findings for the deployment of LLMs as agentic decision-support systems, particularly in settings where models act on behalf of users in subjective choice contexts. \item We release our full codebase and experimental setup as open-source to support reproducibility and facilitate future research.\footnote{\url{https://github.com/manon-reusens/WTP_LLMs}} \end{itemize}
+Our study therefore focuses on a hotel-based decision setting, which provides a well-established benchmark for multi-attribute preference elicitation, i.e.\cite{MASIERO2015117}.
+Extending the framework to other domains is a natural direction for future research.
+Our study contributes to the existing literature in several ways: \begin{itemize} \item We assess LLM-derived WTP values for several different LLMs and provide insights into when these WTP values are economically understandable and when this derivation breaks down. \item We empirically examine how different types and amounts of user-related information influence LLM decision behavior, and show how different prompt configurations can highly shift the revealed LLM preferences. \item We show how LLM-derived WTP values are influenced by changes in the prompt such as currency changes, order switching, paraphrasing, and adding additional context.
+Additionally, we also show how temperature affects LLM-derived WTP values. \item We discuss the implications of our findings for the deployment of LLMs as agentic decision-support systems, particularly in settings where models act on behalf of users in subjective choice contexts. \item We release our full codebase and experimental setup as open-source to support reproducibility and facilitate future research.\footnote{\url{https://github.com/manon-reusens/WTP_LLMs}} \end{itemize}